telerik/maui-docs/controls/treeview/load-children-on-demand.md

 The TreeView exposes the following command for loading children on demand.

-* `LoadChildrenOnDemandCommand`&mdash;Specfies a command to execute when loading an item on demand.
-The command acceps a parameter of type `Telerik.Maui.Controls.TreeView.TreeViewLoadChildrenOnDemandCommandContext`.
+* `LoadChildrenOnDemandCommand`&mdash;Specifies a command to execute when loading an item on demand.
+The command accepts a parameter of type `Telerik.Maui.Controls.TreeView.TreeViewLoadChildrenOnDemandCommandContext`.

 ## Example: TreeView Load Children on Demand Command